AmirJ-1999/PlantHomie.API/readme.txt

 The backend swagger site: https://planthomieapi20250519212023-g3dxbqerfvhhf0a6.northeurope-01.azurewebsites.net/swagger/index.html
 The frontend: https://planthomie.z16.web.core.windows.net

-To use the swagger, the user needs to login or signup as a user, which the person will then get an Bearer token that gives you autorization to the rest of the models tied to the specific user.

-When you login or signup you will get an token where you then have to click the authorize button where you will then input "Bearer (yourtoken)" and then authorize.
-Now you will be able to POST and GET
+How to Use Swagger Authentication.
+To access the Swagger APIs, you must first log in or sign up.
+After doing so, you’ll receive a Bearer token.
+This token authorizes access to API models tied to your user account.

+Authorize in Swagger
+Once you have your token:

+Click the "Authorize" button in Swagger.

+Enter your token in the format:
+Bearer your_token_here

+Click Authorize to confirm.

-APIs models from the swagger tied to the user.
+You’ll now be able to use the POST and GET endpoints tied to your user.

-A reminder that the backend + sql is running on the azure with limited vcores, so the backend may be a bit slow on startup, which will prevent the frontend from getting an response, after 20 seconds.
+Performance Note
+The backend (including SQL) is hosted on Azure with limited vCores.
+As a result, it may take some time to start up.
+This can cause delayed responses from the frontend (timeouts may occur after ~20 seconds).